 Advanced Training Requirements

 Graduate students must complete advanced RCR training by the end of their third semester.
-Students may not graduate if the training is not completed.
+Students may not graduate or apply for candidacy if the training is not completed.

 Students enrolled in online and coursework only degree programs may complete the advanced RCR training requirement by taking the online course available through CITI citiprogram.org.

 Students enrolled in research degree programs (MS Thesis/Report or PhD), must take one of the pre-approved courses for advanced RCR training to meet the University’s advanced RCR training requirement.
-Students must have completed or be concurrently enrolled in an advanced RCR course to enter research-only mode.
+Students must have completed an advanced RCR course to enter candidacy.

 |Advanced Training for Students||Requirements|